Fearful of political criticism, China won’t show the Oscars live

 Zhao could be another source of those broadsides.
 The director, 39, was born in China, but spent much of her teenage years in the United Kingdom and her adulthood in the United States.
 Her film, a front-runner for the best picture prize since it won top honors at the Venice and the Toronto Film Festivals in September, was first celebrated in China, with media awash in news of its April release.

 Zhao’s stepmother is a popular actress, Song Dandan, and her father a successful businessman.
-When she won the Golden Globe for directing and her film, best motion picture drama in February, people in China poured on to social-media sites to express their pride, and official media outlets congratulated Zhao Ting, as she is known there.
+When she won the Golden Globe for directing and her film won best motion picture-drama in February, people in China poured on to social-media sites to express their pride, and official media outlets congratulated Zhao Ting, as she is known there.

 But shortly after, comments surfaced from a 2013 Filmmaker Magazine interview in which Zhao said the country was “a place where there are lies everywhere.”
 Many of China’s so-called netizens quickly disavowed her, and soon promotional materials for “Nomandland” disappeared online.
 The film is now unlikely to be released in China.
 And the decision to tape-delay the Oscars is seen as a way to ensure any political comments she makes can be scrubbed out.